adamfowleruk/mljs/planning.md

    - loadApp
    - loadPage
  - IN PROGRESS NodeJS: Node.js tests for all functionality now in core MLJS
-  - Convert all assert usage to  assert = require('chai').assert (better exception handling)
+  - DONE Convert all assert usage to  assert = require('chai').assert (better exception handling)
-  - Once assert changed, modify tests to remove skipped tests, retest and bugfix
+  - DONE Once assert changed, modify tests to remove skipped tests
   - Add 'sunny day' success tests - at least one per function
   - Add tests for each bug previously squashed/reported to ENG
  - DONE Latest REST API returns JSON as object not text: BUG Kratu no longer rendering content since migration to searchcontext